 Some terrorist attacks happened in Germany.
 The latest happened on December 19, 2016, when an ISIS operative drove a truck into the Christmas market in Berlin, killing 12 people and injuring 48 others.

-The latest was on October 4, 2020, when there was a knife attack that ended up with one being killed and one person is seriously injured in Dresden city center, where the perpetrator was arrested.
+The latest was on October 4, 2020, when a knife attack ended up with one being killed and one seriously injured in Dresden city center, where the perpetrator was arrested.

 What is the German government like?

 Germany has a federal republic government.
 The government is made up of the chancellor and cabinet ministers.
 The chancellor is the head of government and is elected by the Bundestag (the lower house of parliament).
 The chancellor appoints the cabinet ministers.

 You should avoid areas that have a high crime rate.
 Additionally, it’s best to avoid large crowds and events, as they can be targets for terrorist attacks.
 Always be aware of your surroundings and what is going on around you.
 If something doesn’t feel right, then remove yourself from the situation immediately.

 Germans are very friendly to tourists.
 The locals will treat you like one of their own and will go out of their way to help you if needed.

 How is healthcare in Germany?

 Pharmacies in Germany are generally more than eager to assist with minor ailments.
 The pharmacy and emergency pharmacy doors are advertised on every corner whenever the pharmacy is open.
 Hospitals accept patients without appointments, but you may have to wait long because emergencies always take precedence.